Permian–Triassic extinction event: Methane clathrate gasification

+Adding to the evidence against methane clathrate release as the central driver of warming, the main rapid warming event is also associated with marine transgression rather than regression; the former would not normally have initiated methane release, which would have instead required a decrease in pressure, something that would be generated by a retreat of shallow seas.
+The configuration of the world's landmasses into one supercontinent would also mean that the global gas hydrate reservoir was lower than today, further damaging the case for methane clathrate dissolution as a major cause of the carbon cycle disruption.

 Hypercapnia and acidification

 Marine organisms are more sensitive to changes in CO_{2} (carbon dioxide) levels than terrestrial organisms for a variety of reasons.
-CO_{2} is 28 times more soluble in water than is oxygen.
+CO_{2} is 28 times more soluble in water than oxygen.
 Marine animals normally function with lower concentrations of CO_{2} in their bodies than land animals, as the removal of CO_{2} in air-breathing animals is impeded by the need for the gas to pass through the respiratory system's membranes (lungs' alveolus, tracheae, and the like), even when CO_{2} diffuses more easily than oxygen.
 In marine organisms, relatively modest but sustained increases in CO_{2} concentrations hamper the synthesis of proteins, reduce fertilization rates, and produce deformities in calcareous hard parts.
+Higher concentrations of CO_{2} also result in decreased activity levels in many active marine animals, hindering their ability to obtain food.
 An analysis of marine fossils from the Permian's final Changhsingian stage found that marine organisms with a low tolerance for hypercapnia (high concentration of carbon dioxide) had high extinction rates, and the most tolerant organisms had very slight losses.
 The most vulnerable marine organisms were those that produced calcareous hard parts (from calcium carbonate) and had low metabolic rates and weak respiratory systems, notably calcareous sponges, rugose and tabulate corals, calcite-depositing brachiopods, bryozoans, and echinoderms; about 81% of such genera became extinct.
 Close relatives without calcareous hard parts suffered only minor losses, such as sea anemones, from which modern corals evolved.
 Animals with high metabolic rates, well-developed respiratory systems, and non-calcareous hard parts had negligible losses except for conodonts, in which 33% of genera died out.
 This pattern is also consistent with what is known about the effects of hypoxia, a shortage but not total absence of oxygen.
 However, hypoxia cannot have been the only killing mechanism for marine organisms.
 Nearly all of the continental shelf waters would have had to become severely hypoxic to account for the magnitude of the extinction, but such a catastrophe would make it difficult to explain the very selective pattern of the extinction.
 Mathematical models of the Late Permian and Early Triassic atmospheres show a significant but protracted decline in atmospheric oxygen levels, with no acceleration near the P–Tr boundary.
 Minimum atmospheric oxygen levels in the Early Triassic are never less than present-day levels and so the decline in oxygen levels does not match the temporal pattern of the extinction.